cho45/micro-template.js/README.md

 var result = func({ foo : 'foo' });
 ```

 `template.variable` is used to data variable name in template code.
 And `with` syntax is not used any more.
-So you can't refer to variable without `tmpl.` prefix.
+So you can't refer to variable without `tmpl.` prefix in this case.

 EXTENDED FEATURES
 =================

-This package also provides `micro-template/extended` module which includes `include` and `wrapper` function.
-Of course, this feature can be used on browsers by just copying and pasting `lib/micro-template/extended.js`.
+This package also provides `extended` function which includes `include` and `wrapper` function.
+Of course, this feature can be used on browsers by just copying and pasting `lib/micro-template.js`.

 ## include(name)

 ```
-var template = require('micro-template/extended').template;
+var template = require('micro-template').extended;

 template('view1', { foo : 'bar' });
 ```